programminghistorian/jekyll/lessons/corpus-analysis-with-antconc.md

 Settings &gt; Tool preferences &gt; Keyword List
 Under 'Reference Corpus' make sure "Use raw files" is checked
 Add Directory &gt; open the folder containing the files that make up the reference corpus
-Ensure you have a whole list of files![adding a reference corpus][40]
+Ensure you have a whole list of files!

+{% include figure.html filename="adding-a-reference-corpus.png" caption="Adding a reference corpus." %}

 Hit Load (&amp; wait …) then once the 'Loaded' box is checked, hit Apply.
 You can also opt to swap reference corpus &amp; main files (SWAP REF/MAIN FILES).
 It is worth looking at what both results show.
 > If you're using a later version of AntConc, the Swap Ref/Main files option may be marked as 'swap with target files', and you will need to ensure the target and reference corpora have been loaded (press the load button each time you upload, or swap, a corpus).